smartonosi/RankData_JSchoolPsych/README.md

      0     0     0     0     0     0     0     0     1     0     1     0     0     0     1     0     1     0     0     0     1     0     1     0
      0     0     0     0     0     0     0     0     0     1     0     1     0     0     0     1     0     1     0     0     0     1     0     1

-For the Ordered Pairs test, one uses for A:
+For the Pairs test, one uses for A:

 MatrixOrderedPairs =